Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Further Analysis

-The thinking patterns inherent in CoT data are widely regarded as critical factors affecting reasoning capabilities.
-Such patterns may stem from human-crafted rules used in CoT data construction or from intrinsic properties of the teacher models used for distillation, displaying substantial consistency within individual datasets.

-Benchmarks also impose different requirements on thinking patterns.
+The core of CoT data lies in its embedded thinking patterns, which can vary substantially across different sources, whether expert-annotated or model-distilled.
+Different benchmarks also probe different thinking patterns.
 For instance, MathVista prioritizes perceptual-logical reasoning with an emphasis on explicit step-by-step trajectories over profound background knowledge.
-MMMU represents knowledge-intensive scenarios that demand reasoning integrated with the model's internal knowledge, necessitating both retrieval and generalization capabilities.
+The knowledge-intensive scenarios in MMMU demand reasoning integrated with the model's internal knowledge.

-To compare different thinking patterns, we build a new dataset from existing data sources, ensuring comparable data scale and disciplinary task coverage to the original OneThinker dataset, while employing the Qwen3-VL-235B~\cite{bai2025qwen3vltechnicalreport} for distillation and filtering to produce CoT content.
-We apply the same Dual Tuning methodology and benchmark against OneThinker data on MMMU.
-As shown in Figure~\ref{fig:think_pattern}, we observe that the task distributions corresponding to the two datasets exhibit both similarities and variations.
-Scatter points of the same color tend to cluster in the same regions, representing the influence of task characteristics on reasoning suitability.
-Triangular points appear more frequently in the CoT Advantage region, demonstrating that the thinking patterns in the new data are better suited for reasoning training on these tasks.
-Circular points appear extensively in the lower-left region, indicating that the OneThinker data has a clear negative impact on some tasks.
+To compare the impact of thinking patterns, we construct a dataset with CoT content distilled from Qwen3-VL-235B~\cite{bai2025qwen3vltechnicalreport}.
+Figure~\ref{fig:think_pattern} shows that different CoT content leads to markedly different distributions across subtasks.
 The conciseness of reasoning content, specifically the absence of irrelevant steps or circular reasoning, serves as an important factor in determining the efficacy of a thinking pattern.
-In Figure~\ref{fig:token}, we provide a comparative analysis of the $\mathbf{Gain_{token}}$ across both datasets on MathVista tasks.
-We find that $\mathbf{Gain_{CoT}}$ and $\mathbf{Gain_{token}}$ are relatively consistent across the first three tasks, but on \textit{Algebraic Reasoning}, the new data exhibits higher $\mathbf{Gain_{token}}$ despite lower $\mathbf{Gain_{CoT}}$, reflecting that the thinking patterns in the new data are more concise and direct for this type of problem.
+In Figure~\ref{fig:token}, $\mathbf{Gain_{token}}$ provides an intuitive measure of the efficiency of CoT content.
+In \textit{Algebraic Reasoning}, the new dataset exhibits higher $\mathbf{Gain_{token}}$ but lower $\mathbf{Gain_{CoT}}$, indicating that the thinking patterns in the new data are more concise.